timothyhollabaugh/main-server/backend/README.md

 Deletes a given department

 `GET /user_departments/`
-Gets all user_departments, with their ID, user first and last name, and department name.
+Gets all user_departments, with their ID, the user's first and last name, and the department name.

-This is done by joining the users and dpeartments tables via the foreign keys in the user_department table
+This is done by joining the users and departments tables via the foreign keys in the user_department table

 `GET /user_departments/?searchterm=searchtype,parameter`
 Searches user_departments